How to Negotiate Salary for Your Next Career Move

 Your Network Is Essential

-- Performances and results
+- Achievements and results

-- Unique skill set and qualities (e.g. language proficiency,)
+- Particular skill set and traits (e.g. language proficiency,)

 - Know-how in the field